Skip to main content

 1. Read the job like a consultant

-Start by marking the real mission behind the ad: discovery, migration, security, governance, rollout, or stakeholder support.
-Your letter should answer that mission before it starts listing tools or certifications.
+Start by identifying the real mission behind the job ad: discovery, migration, security, governance, rollout, or stakeholder support.
+Your letter should address that mission before listing tools or certifications.

 See Open example